XpiritBV/ContainerWorkshop2018Docs/Lab5-Environments.md

 ```
 docker-compose -f docker-compose.yml -f docker-compose.override.yml up
 ```

-Starting the composition this way might work or fail, depending on whether you have run the ci-build composition before.
-Think about what happens in each of the cases.

-> ##### Hint
-> You can explore the folder `ContainerWorkshop\obj\Docker` and examine two additional compose files called `docker-compose.vs.debug.g.yml` and `docker-compose.vs.release.g.yml`.

 Ideally, your override file for Visual Studio contains the service that are needed when running from the IDE on a development machine.